L.M. Reid is an Irish writer who has published many articles in magazines and online.

-How to Dispose of Broken Glass Garbage Safely
+The Best Way to Dispose of Broken Glass in to the Garbage Safely

-Understanding how to dispose of dangerous garbage like broken glass and crokery is important for everyone's safety.
-If you do not have access to a glass recycling bin or a depot, here is the best solution.
+I show you the best and safest way to get rid of dangerous glass garbage in the trash can.
+Understanding how to dispose of broken glass and crockery is important for everyone's safety.
+If you do not have access to a glass recycling bin or a depot, you can learn the best solution here.

 Items You Will Need

 - A piece of cloth, the thicker the better.
 The size will depend upon the amount of glass.